coq/ceps/text/008-typed-ltac.md

 ## Typing

 Typing is strict and follows Hindley-Milner system.
-We would not implement the current hackish subtyping semantics, and one would have to resort to conversion functions.
+We will not implement the current hackish subtyping semantics, and one will have to resort to conversion functions.
 See notations though to make things more palatable.
-For instance, it would be common to use the following.
+For instance, it shall be common to use the following.

 ```
 val mkVar : ident -> constr